THIS TOUR IS NOW SOLD OUT

 Drive along scenic roads all day.
 The route takes you to beautiful Berchtesgaden, location of Hitler’s Eagles’ Nest, and the fascinating Dokumentation Center, charting the Nazis and their regime.
 Continue into Austria and to Kitzbuhel, where the tour will spend the next two nights.
 Stay in an a fabulous design hotel very close to the centre of town.
 There is a pool and spa, underground parking, and all rooms have beautiful mountain views.

 Kitzbuhel has a picturesque centre and is a fashionable and prosperous resort.
-There are many lovely walking trails surrounding the town or drive our recommended circular, scenic half-day drive to Zell am Zee.
+There are many lovely walking trails surrounding the town or drive our recommended circular, scenic drive to Zell am Zee and perhaps tackle the Grossglockner Pass.

-An easy drive through the mountains and then along the Inn River valley to the beautifully situated town of Imst.
+An easy drive through the mountains and then along the Inn River valley to the alpine town of Fiss.
 On the way visit Innsbruck with its 15th century baroque facades and mountain backdrop.
 For fans of ‘bling’ there is the Swarovski Crystal factory to visit too.
-Dinner is included at the comfortable, historic hotel in the centre of Imst.
+Dinner is included at the hotel.

 Leave Austria and cross the Resia Pass and the border into Italy to drive some of the world’s most famous and thrilling mountain passes, including the Stelvio Pass, the highest road pass in Europe.
 Then cross into Switzerland and over the Bernina Pass in time to explore St Moritz and the nearby, famous Cresta run.
 Travel over the startlingly dramatic Julier Pass and stay for two nights in the little village of Lenzerheide, in the mountains, in a stunning old converted farm, now a luxury hotel.
 Dinner is included on both evenings.

 Enjoy another day off.
 There are some fabulous walks and hikes, amidst the unique alpine flora, around the village and mountains, or you can head off on two or four wheels.
-Alternatively relax and indulge in the spa, and open-air hot-tub surrounded by idyllic alpine vistas.
+Alternatively relax and indulge in the spa, enjoy the views of the panoramic sauna, and open-air hot-tub surrounded by idyllic alpine vistas, or experience the feel and scent of a meadow hay bed!
 Dinner is included again.

 Another excellent day of sensational mountain driving.
 Drive north to Chur and then east to Andermatt.
 Drive over the beautiful Furkha Pass, and see the glaciers at Gletsch, climb the Grimsel Pass, before descending to Brienzer See.
 Pass through Meiringen, location of Sherlock Holmes’ ‘death’, and head for Brienz, a quiet town renowned for its beautiful wood carvings.
 Visit the wonderful ethnographic museum at Ballenberg, which shows Switzerland as it used to be with buildings, animals, historical gardens and fields, and typical crafts and customs.